 We are at the forefront of fighting against the austerity onslaught of the Tory government, participating in anti-cuts campaigns throughout the country.

-It was the toxic legacy of Blairism that was the main obstacle to a Labour victory.
+It was the toxic legacy of Blairism that was the main obstacle to a Labour victory last year.
 The Blairites and their successors with a right-wing, pro-austerity agenda have been the main liability.

 The pro-capitalist wing of Labour still dominates the Parliamentary Labour Party and the Labour-led councils and it still controls much of the Labour Party machine.